auralous/auralous/README.md

 Run `yarn codegen` to run the [graphql-codegen-generator](https://github.com/dotansimha/graphql-code-generator).
 This generates TypeScript definitions inside [`src/graphql/gql.gen.ts`](src/graphql/gql.gen.ts) and [`urql`](https://github.com/FormidableLabs/urql) React hooks.

-This is only run whenever the GraphQL operations are modified inside the `graphql` folder or when Server GraphQL Schema changes.
+This is only run whenever the GraphQL operations are modified inside the `graphql` folder or when the Server GraphQL Schema changes.

 #### `yarn lint`